- High energy operation for rapid milling; low energy operation for specimen polishing

 Vacuum transfer capsule (optional)

-An optional vacuum capsule allows you to transfer the specimen under vacuum to the TEM.
+An optional vacuum capsule allows you to transfer the specimen to the TEM under vacuum or in an inert gas.

 The TEM Mill’s vacuum chamber remains under continuous vacuum during operation.
 A load lock isolates the high chamber vacuum from ambient during specimen exchange, ensuring optimal vacuum conditions.